AIA B101 explained for ARE 5.0

 Construction documents (CD)

 The architect prepares complete drawings and specifications for bidding and construction.
-These become part of the contract documents.
+These may become part of the Contract Documents when incorporated into the Owner–Contractor agreement.

 Phase 4